HHACarvalho/libdb-dotnet/docs/book_entry.md

 ### Update book entry - [PUT]() /bookEntry

 Updates an existing book entry.
+The Id specified in the body is used to find the original entity.

 **Body:**